 - Hospice and Palliative Medicine

 - Sports Medicine

 Additionally, from 2001-2007, the ABP awarded certificates in Neurodevelopmental Disabilities.

 Pediatricians practice the specialty of medical science concerned with the physical, emotional, and social health of children from birth to young adulthood.
 Pediatric care encompasses a broad spectrum of health services ranging from preventive health care to the diagnosis and treatment of acute and chronic diseases.

 Pediatricians understand the many factors that affect the growth and development of children.
 They understand that children are not simply small adults.
 Children change rapidly, and they must be approached with an appreciation for their stage of physical and mental development.

 Because the welfare of children and adolescents is heavily dependent on the home and family, the pediatrician supports efforts to create a nurturing environment.
 Such support includes education about healthful living and guidance for both patients and parents.
 Pediatricians participate in the community to prevent or solve problems in child and adolescent health care, and they serve as advocates for children and adolescents.

-Most Board-certified pediatricians are members of the American Academy of Pediatrics (AAP).
-Physicians who have attained full membership are called "Fellows" of the AAP and are entitled to use this designation in all formal communications such as certificates, publications, business cards, stationery, and signage.
-Thus, "John Doe, M.D., F.A.A.P." is a Fellow of the AAP.
-The AAP is committed to the attainment of optimal physical, mental, and social health for all infants, children, adolescents, and young adults.
-Further information about the AAP may be obtained by writing to: The American Academy of Pediatrics, 141 NW Point Blvd., P.O.
-Box 927, Elk Grove Village, IL 60009-0927.
+Most board-certified pediatricians are members of the American Academy of Pediatrics (AAP).
+Physicians who have attained full membership are called "fellows" of the AAP and are entitled to use this designation in all formal communications such as certificates, publications, business cards, stationery, and signage.
+Thus, "John Doe, MD, FAAP" is a fellow of the AAP.
+Being a fellow of the AAP and being ABP board-certified are two different designations.